jgiuffrida/dnd/stranger.md

 - Wagon w/ Gary
   - The horses got spooked
   - Malkin talked and calmed the horses down
-  - Toilyn pointed out:
+  - Toilynn pointed out:
     - 2 pairs of horses toward us
   - something whiffed past her ear
   - gary collapses holding his neck
   - horses detach from the wagon
   - [SKILL CHALLENGE]
-  - Broke and Toilyn jumped to the horses
+  - Broke and Toilynn jumped to the horses
   - Malkin tried to help Gary
   - Cane threw a barrel at a gnome and knocked it off a horse
   - Broke handed the reigns back up to the wagon